 A Weighty Question

 Who may ascend into the hill of the Lord?
 And who may stand in His holy place?
-He who has clean hands and a pure heart” (Psalm 24:3-4
+He who has clean hands and a pure heart. —Psalm 24:3-4

-Two Perspectives, But One Solution
+Two Perspectives, One Solution

-Others of us try to earn His favor in some way.
-Impossible.
-We don’t earn by works what He offers only by grace.
-Even more amazing, no sin will hinder those who come to God by grace through faith in the Jesus, the Messiah.
+Just as no bricked gate can keep Jesus out when He comes, so also no sin will hinder those who come to God by grace through faith in the Jesus, the Messiah.

 The only gate He won’t enter is the heart that keeps Him out.
+You hold the keys.